-Now in its 179th year, the Royal Highland Show is a showcase for Scottish farming excellence.
+Now in its 180th year, the Royal Highland Show is a showcase for Scottish farming excellence.
 It’s a chance to meet, touch, smell, taste and take home the best the country has to offer.
 With thousands of trade exhibitors and the finest animals from across the UK and Ireland.
 Not to mention, plenty of live music and entertainment.
 Is it any wonder the Royal Highland Show is one of the most iconic events in Scotland’s calendar?
-The event is here in Edinburgh from 20th to 23rd June 2019, just a 30-minute drive from our hotel.
+It’s here in Edinburgh from 18th to 21st June 2020, just a 30-minute drive from our hotel.
 So, here are ten things you can look forward to on a visit to the Highland Show …

 1. Royal Highland Show 13th Avenue Arcade

 Enjoy the latest country style art, luxurious fashions, unique crafts and all sorts of lifestyle accessories in the 13th Avenue Arcade.
 With everything from fashion and art jewellery to garden accessories and home-ware, the arcade is packed with a seemingly endless supply of retail delights.
 Home to traditional Scottish wares and quirky Scottish keepsakes, 13th Avenue Arcade is a one-stop-shop for all your Royal Highland Show shopping needs.

 2. Food for thought?
 Visit The RHET Discovery Centre

 Is your wee one curious about rural life?
 Do they have a taste for Scottish farming and food?
 Then head on over to the RHET Discovery Centre.
 Perfect for all ages, the centre offers a fun-tastic education programme jam-packed with cooking classes, live demonstrations, a Tram Trail Bingo Challenge and much, much more.

 3. Take stock of Scottish livestock at The Grand Parade